Oren Yoel: Career

 Part of Adidas "All or Nothing Campaign" included a track by Kanye West called "God Level" which was produced by Hudson Mohawke, 88-Keys, Mike Dean, Noah Goldstein, and West.

 Yoel, Ryan Tedder, and Noel Zancanella co-produced Rozzi Crane's "Painkiller" featuring Adam Levine off of her Space EP which was released in February 2015.

 Stacy Barthe's 2015 debut album, BEcoming, featured "In My Head" produced by Oren.

 Unbreakable Smile, Tori Kelly's debut album features "Art of Letting You Go", which Oren Yoel produced and co-wrote.

 On August 30, 2015, Miley Cyrus announced and released her fifth studio album Miley Cyrus & Her Dead Petz.
 Oren produced four songs from the album, "Space Bootz", "BB Talk", "I Get So Scared", and "1 Sun".

 In 2017, Miley Cyrus announced and released her single "Malibu" written by Cyrus and produced by Oren.
 The song hit the top 10 after its second week on the Billboard Hot 100.
 He was also the main producer and co-writer on the rest of the parent album, Younger Now.

-Oren Yoel was a co-writer on XXXTentacion's new album ?
-(XXXTentacion album) on the track "NUMB" released in March 2018.
+Oren Yoel was a co-writer on XXXTentacion's new album ? on the track "NUMB" released in March 2018.

 In that same year Oren Yoel was a producer/co-writer on multiple releases.
 This includes 88rising's Head in the Clouds album for the song "Peach Jam" featuring Joji and BlocBoy JB, Lupe Fiasco's "Kingdom" featuring Damian Marley off of his album "Drogas Wave", and THEY.'s EP "Fireside" for the song "Tell Me" featuring Vic Mensa.